 The research showed that when the left nostril was less obstructed, the right side of the brain was predominant.
 Test subjects were indeed found to do better on creative tests.
 Similarly when the right nostril was less obstructed the left side of the brain was predominant.
 Test subjects did better on verbal skills.

-Not just the brain, practicing of anulom vilom pranayam regularly purifies the different channels of the body, making it healthy, strong and lustrous.
+Not just the brain, practising of anulom vilom pranayam regularly purifies the different channels of the body, making it healthy, strong and lustrous.

 It cures all the diseases that occur due to the disturbance of the 'Vata Dosha'.
 These include rheumatism, gout, diseases that are related to the reproductive organs, and cold.